rgertenbach/JSplyr/README.md

 ### limit()
 Limit simply limit the amount of rows of the table.
 It takes an optional offset parameter and returns up to as many rows as specified in the limit.

+#### Arguments

+<b>llimit:</b> The number of rows to limit the output by.
+This is the number of natural rows. of the table.
+If content has been groped then a group is one row.
+<b>offset:</b> The number of rows to skip from the first row.
+This parameter is 0 based.
+An offset of 1 starts at the second row.

 #### Example
 ```javascript